Table of contents

 - One adult for every eight children (1:8)

-Children aged three in independent schools (including in nursery classes in free schools and academies) where a member of staff with approved level 6 qualification is working directly with the children:
+Three-year-olds in independent schools (including in nursery classes in free schools and academies) where a member of staff with approved level 6 qualification is working directly with the children:

 - One adult for every 30 children (1:30) in classes where the majority of children will reach the age of five or older within the school year